The Bankrate promise

 By most measures, working women and men aren’t paid equally.

-While the gender pay gap has shown marked improvement over the last several decades, it’s a stubborn problem weighing on women’s wallets.
+Though the gender pay gap has shown marked improvement over the last several decades, it’s a multifaceted, stubborn problem weighing on women’s wallets.
 It can also end up being costly, setting women back in their goals to save and invest.
 And it takes an emotional toll that statistics can’t encapsulate.
 Women dealing with the gender pay gap cite playing a constant game of catch-up with male counterparts.

 1. Do as much research as possible – and don’t be afraid to chat with colleagues about what they’re making and how they’ve navigated the issue

 To know if you’re really paid up to scale, start looking into specific salary data for workers with your educational level and experience who also have a job within your industry and geographical location.
-Stewart utilizes online platforms such as Glassdoor.com to also research salary histories within her own company.
+Stewart, the money coach, utilizes online platforms such as Glassdoor.com to also research salary histories within her own company.

 While that includes online research, you should also consider speaking with other professionals in your industry and your coworkers to see salary ranges.
 Your female-identifying colleagues might also have some tips to share of their own.

 2. Don’t divulge your earning history with recruiters or hiring managers